-At the time of writing, you can only have one notification strategy, so some of the advanced options we saw in "More Advanced Email Notification" on page 197 are not yet possible with IM.
+At the time of writing, you can only have one notification strategy, so some of the advanced options we saw in Section 8.3, "More Advanced Email Notification" are not yet possible with IM.

-Developers will be notified via their favorite IM client (see Figure 8-13).
+Developers will be notified via their favorite IM client (see Figure 8.13, "Jenkins Jabber messages in action").
 Developers can also interact with the build server via the chat session, using a set of simple commands.
 Some examples of a few of the more useful commands are shown here: